creativecreatorormaybenot/clock/README.md

     - However, still rotate whole component when the layout animates.

+  + Add some designs to the analog clock's hands.

   + Create icons for the different weather conditions.

     - Pass `WeatherCondition` instead of strings.